ms609/Concentration/README.md

 efficient: instead of exchanging a dozen 'urgent' messages to arrange a meeting, I now write "Can we meet in room 7 at 14:30 on Tuesday?
 If not, could you suggest two or three times on Tues afternoon or Weds morning that would work for you?"
+Incidentally, often the reason for such urgent or inefficient e-mails is that e-mail is not the best tool for the job: purpose-built tools such as [youcanbook.me](https://youcanbook.me) can eliminate those nagging, unresolved e-mail threads that dribble angst into the recesses of the subconscious.

 The other way that that e-mail exerts a hold on concentration is by giving a feeling of work undone.
 Most e-mail clients distinguish between "read" and "unread" e-mails.